pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 There we can choose the repository branch and directory of the sources to be used for creating the website static files.

 Since this specific repository is dedicated to my website, and I was willing to use Github's own features, I just chose the main branch and root directory as source for the website.
-I also chose one of the themes avaliable in the *Theme Chooser* section, this automatically commited a new file called `_config.yml` and set the `theme` option according to the theme I chose.
+I also chose one of the themes avaliable in the *Theme Chooser* section, this automatically commited a new file called `/_config.yml` and set the `theme` option according to the theme I chose.
 This is all I had to do to start, at this point I was already able to access the website at https://pedro00dk.github.io, and it showed the `README.md` file I had created previously.

-**My idea was to create this website with the minimal amount of configuration possible, so I always tried using default behaviors and avoid setting options.**
+> My idea was to create this website with the minimal amount of configuration possible, so I always tried using default behaviors and avoid setting options.
+> I also avoided having to clone the repository and testing things localy, everything was done in the browser.

 It was cool, but I did not want to show the contents of the `README.md` in the website, but just use it to put information about the repository itself, and that was my first problem.
 The Github Pages documentation is does not say anywhere how to change the default requested file when we access the website root, and if you just want to create a simple single page website and still have a separate `README.md` file, you will have problems.